CHILDREN'S ENHANCEMENT PROGRAM

-The Children’s Enhancement Project (CEP) is a major initiative of the Missouri Department of Mental Health, and the eight Community Mental Health Centers of the Northwestern Region, designed to allow children affected by serious mental, emotional or behavioral disorders to stay in their own communities.
+The Children’s Enhancement Program (CEP) is a major initiative of the Missouri Department of Mental Health, and the eight Community Mental Health Centers (CMHCs) of the Northwestern region, designed to allow children and youth affected by serious mental, emotional or behavioral disorders, or dual diagnoses, stay in their own communities.
+These children may be referred by the eight CMHCs or any other child-serving agency (Family Court, Children’s Division, Regional Office, schools) but all have to go through their CMHC, who serves as the Administrative Agent.

 Our mission is to support our children and youth by enhancing the services and supports available, discussing and acting on issues affecting our children, developing community partnerships, and promoting communication between child-serving organizations, families, and supports systems.

-Discharge Planning and Support: The CEP is part of a continuum of care provided by the Community Mental Health Centers.
-When it is determined that a child no longer requires the intensive level of care provided by CEP, trained professionals will continue to work with the family to determine what on-going services are still needed, and they will assist in connecting the family with those resources.
+Discharge Planning and Support: The CEP is part of a continuum of care provided by the CMHCs.
+When it is determined by the child/youth’s Individual Team that the intensive level of care provided by CEP is no longer required, the team will work with the family to determine what ongoing services are still needed and they will assist in connecting the family with those resources.